 How to get a job in Sweden

-The application process will vary between each industry, but a CV (one or two pages long) and cover letter (no more than a page) sent electronically are the standard methods of applying for a specific role.
+Your CV should be one to two pages in length, and your cover letter no longer than a page.
 Try to match your skills and experience to the job description, outlining why you're the most suitable candidate for the job.

 Essential costs such as accommodation, living and transport expenses are covered by the scheme, with placements ranging from those related to sport and culture, to others focused on social care and the environment.